Summary

 // The job's return code; only valid if |exited| is true.

-// If the job was killed, it will be one of the ZX_TASK_RETCODE values.
+// If the code is valid, it will be one of the ZX_TASK_RETCODE values.

 int64_t return_code;